mndillon/toki-pona-nanpa-linja-n/README.md

 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche (but negative symbol can appear in a numeric cartouche)
-- nanpa Nesen lape nanpa Nenoten li sama nanpa Nelen
+- nanpa Nesen lape nanpa Nenoten sama nanpa Nelen

 ### Multiply: lete
 - Shape of sitelen pona glyph (looks like multiply in ascii)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- nanpa Nesen lete nanpa Neten li sama nanpa Nenun
+- nanpa Nesen lete nanpa Neten sama nanpa Nenun

 ### Division: kipisi
 - Shape of sitelen pona glyph (looks like divide)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche (but fraction symbol can appear in a numeric cartouche)
-- nanpa Nepen kipisi nanpa Nenoten li sama nanpa Nenonan
+- nanpa Nepen kipisi nanpa Nenoten sama nanpa Nenonan

 ### Power: sewi
 - Shape of sitelen pona glyph (looks like rising up)
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
 - Never appears in a numeric cartouche
-- nanpa Neten sewi nanpa Nesen li sama nanpa Nepen
+- nanpa Neten sewi nanpa Nesen sama nanpa Nepen
-- nanpa Nemen Eken li sama nanpa Nemen lete nanpa Newenin sewi nanpa Nesen
+- nanpa Nemen Eken sama nanpa Nemen lete nanpa Newenin sewi nanpa Nesen

+### Root: lili
+- Shape of sitelen pona glyph (looks like small part of)
+- Good candidate
+- Adds more context, makes the assumption that the strings of digits represent numeric values
+- Never appears in a numeric cartouche
+- nanpa Nesen lili nanpa Nepen sama nanpa Neten

-Other mathematical expressions like log, ln, exp, roots, cos, pi (and maybe even powers) are better left in mathematical notation:
+Other mathematical expressions like log, ln, exp, roots, cos, pi (and maybe even powers and roots) are better left in mathematical notation:

 cos(2π) = 1